nickbrandt/gitlab-ui/FAQ.md

 Changelogs can be found in the [releases page](https://gitlab.com/gitlab-org/gitlab-ui/-/releases) or in the [CHANGELOG.md](./CHANGELOG.md) file.

-## I've added some files to GitLab UI but they aren't published in the NPM package, why is that?
+## I've added some files to GitLab UI but they aren't published in the npm package, why is that?

 The files that we want published are listed in the [`files`](https://docs.npmjs.com/files/package.json#files) field in the `package.json`.
 You might need to add your files to the field if its path isn't covered